 - Synchronization with an external clock

 The M8020A/M8040A/M8050A can be connected to an external clock to allow it to run as part of a larger external system.

 - Use of a modulated clock

-A frequency- or delay-modulated clock can be used to provide a small amount of jitter to the clock signal.
+A frequency- or delay-modulated clock can be used to provide a small

+- Use of a precision clock

+amount of jitter to the clock signal.